ekilawasim-coder/aienablementPOC/createfeature.md

 3. Code review approved
 4. Entry point tested by reviewer (not just developer)

+**Special Completion Criteria for Figma Implementations:**
+- Figma Implementation Verification (6.4) completed with all items checked
+- Side-by-side screenshots of Figma design vs implementation show exact match
+- Responsive behavior verified on at least 3 different screen sizes
+- No hardcoded pixel values found in final code

 **Remember**: A feature that works perfectly but cannot be accessed by users is incomplete.
+A Figma implementation that doesn't match the design exactly is also incomplete.